AbleHealth/team/engineering/principles-and-practices.md

 ## Practices
 ### Ship working software often

-We use tools like continuous integration (CI) to enable us to merge code frequently to master (multiple times a day).
+We use the practice of continuous integration (CI), merging working code with high frequency to our mainline branch.
+The means merging to `master` multiple times per day.
 A set of automated tests with very high code coverage (100%) provide assurance that no regressions are introduced.
 If the tests fail, the team stops what they are doing to fix the problem immediately.

 1. All branches pushed to GitHub will be run in CI.
 When you break the build, it’s up to you (and/or your partner) to fix it.
 2. When master passes CI, it is deployed immediately to a publicly available server.